ShipmasterKyle/Chao-Engine/README.md

 # Chao Engine
 The first chao garden engine for roblox.
-WIP.
+This branch contains all the documentation for our engine.